DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 * the action is encrypt, so the policy will encrypt
 * No source property is specified, therefore this policy will encrypt the message.content.
-* Specifying the passphrase means that a key and IV will be derived using PBKDF2.
+* Specifying the `passphrase` means that a key and IV will be derived using PBKDF2.
-* There is no pbkdf2-iterations property, so the policy will use its default value of 128001 iterations.
+* There is no `pbkdf2-iterations` property, so the policy will use its default value of 128001 iterations.
-* There is no salt specified, so the policy uses its default of "Apigee-IloveAPIs".
+* There is no `salt` specified, so the policy uses its default of "Apigee-IloveAPIs".
-* There's no key-strength property, so the default of 128 bits applies.
+* There's no `key-strength` property, so the default of 128 bits applies.
-* There is no mode specified, so CBC is used.
+* There is no mode specified, so the policy uses CBC.
-* There is no padding specified, so PKCS5Padding is used.
+* There is no padding specified, so the policy uses PKCS5Padding.
-* The result is encoded via base64.
+* The policy encode the resulting cihertext via base64 and places it into `crypto_output`.

 To decrypt the result of that, either within Apigee Edge with this policy, or using some other system, the decryptor needs to use the same passphrase, the